hyosung11/Launch-School/Courses/JS129/study_guide4_20220327.md

 Since methods are also properties on an object, we can refer to methods stored directly in an object as instance properties too.
 More commonly, we call them **instance methods** just to distinguish them from ordinary data properties.

 However, methods usually aren't stored directly in instances.
-Instead, they are usually defined in the object's prototype object.
+Instead, they are *usually defined in the object's prototype object*.
 While methods defined in the prototype object aren't stored in the instance object, they still operate on individual instances.
 Therefore, we usually refer to them as instance methods.
 In our `Dog` example, `bark` is an instance method since it's defined on the `Dog.prototype` object.

 As with `weight`, we must use an object created by the `Dog` constructor to invoke `bark`: